oldgrognard/ccsv-id/draft-rankin-ccsv.md

 The ABNF grammar {{!STD68}} appears as follows:

+(this needs to be expanded to provide for the Byte Order Marker (BOM) as well as the default character set of utf-8)
 ~~~
 file = header RS *(record RS) [record]
 header = name *( US name )